-On the 23rd November 2017 history will be made, with the first MSC Cruise to stop at Pomene in Mozambique - the lucky lady getting there will be the MSC Sinfonia, which leaves Durban on the 21st November 2017, and first stops at Portuguese Island and Maputo.
+On the 23rd November 2017 history was made, with the first MSC Cruise to stop at Pomene in Mozambique - the lucky lady getting there was the MSC Sinfonia, which left Durban on the 20th November 2017, and first stopped at Portuguese Island and Maputo.
 Pomene is a brand new cruise destination in Mozambique, an idyllic bar of sand seperating the sea from an estuary with a mangrove forest, which MSC Cruises have upgraded with shade and bars for your enjoyment.
-It's situated about 600km north of Maputo, with its remote location allowing it to maintain its pristine nature.
+It's situated about 605km north of Maputo, with its remote location allowing it to maintain its pristine nature.
 Book cruises from Durban to Pomene on the MSC Musica or MSC Sinfonia, by emailing firstname.lastname@example.org.

 Note that due to rough waters it is sometimes not possible for passengers to be transferred to Pomene.
 Safety first.